 Moderators: Gayle Matthias and Mohini Chandra, Plymouth College of Art

 Session 3 December 16, 2020 6:15 pm CET

 For many students and artists, writing became an important form of artistic expression during the lockdown.
 How can essays and poems best be included in the visual work?
 How can we make the written texts more accessible to a wider audience?
 How can writing as a tool interact interestingly with physical making?

 Ella Oppenheimer, Bezalel Academy of Art and Design, Jerusalem

 Expert: Maria Barnas, artist, writer, Sandberg Instituut, Amsterdam

 Ella Fischer Leventon, Bezalel Academy of Art and Design, Jerusalem

 Jens Pfeifer, Gerrit Rietveld Academie, Amsterdam

-To define performativity is to look both at performativity as an act of social or artistic manifestation and as the inherent feasibility of any entity to perform within or outside a given context.
+To define performance is to look both at performativity as an act of social or artistic manifestation and as the inherent feasibility of any entity to perform within or outside a given context.
 Are material interaction and the process(ing) of material per definition forms of performativity?
-This seminar will try to approach the different semantic presumptions and how artistic practice can be a tool or a result of performativity and materialism.
+This seminar will try to approach the different semantic presumptions and how artistic practice can be a tool or a result of performance and materiality.